Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 How Brainspotting Therapy Works

-The foundational premise is precise: where you look affects how you feel.
-Within each person's visual field, there are specific gaze points (brainspots) that correlate with the location in the subcortical brain where a specific piece of traumatic material is stored.
-By identifying and holding the relevant brainspot while maintaining therapeutic attunement and a specific type of focused awareness, the deep brain is given a direct channel to process what is held there.
-Without requiring narrative, without requiring bilateral movement, and without requiring the thinking mind to manage the process.
+The founding premise is simple: where you look affects how you feel.
+Within each person's visual field, there are specific gaze points, called brainspots, that correlate with the place in the subcortical brain where a piece of traumatic material is stored.

 The Core Difference: Bilateral Movement vs Fixed Eye Position